 Tree Attachments: Liberty continues to make progress on this initiative.
-Last year, 60 tree attachments were removed and Liberty plans to remove conductors and set poles for 60 more tree attachments.
+Last year, 60 tree attachments were removed and Liberty plans to remove conductors and set poles for 60 more tree attachments per year during the current WMP cycle.
+Historically, tree attachment removals have been driven by customer-initiated requests and therefore, projected volume for this initiative can vary.
+As Liberty increases its ability to identify and track tree attachments in its service territory, the variations in customer-driven demand for this initiative will be offset by non-customer-initiated tree attachment removals.